Étienne Bonnot de Condillac: Work

 Condillac is important both as a psychologist and as having established systematically in France the principles of John Locke.
 Voltaire had made the English philosopher fashionable.
-Condillac developed his concept of empirical sensationism, and demonstrated "lucidity, brevity, moderation, and an earnest striving after logical method."
+Condillac developed his concept of sensationalism, and demonstrated "lucidity, brevity, moderation, and an earnest striving after logical method."

 His first book, the Essai sur l'origine des connaissances humaines, keeps close to his English master.
 He accepts with some reluctance Locke's deduction of our knowledge from two sources, sensation and reflection.
 He uses as his main principle of explanation the association of ideas.

 His next book, the Traité des systèmes, is a vigorous criticism of those modern systems which are based upon abstract principles or upon unsound hypotheses.
 His polemic, which is inspired throughout by Locke, is directed against the innate ideas of the Cartesians, Malebranche's faculty-psychology, Leibniz's monadism and pre-established harmony, and, above all, against the conception of substance set forth in the first part of the Ethics of Baruch Spinoza.

 By far the most important of his works is the Traité des sensations, in which Condillac treats psychology in his own characteristic way.
 He questioned Locke's doctrine that the senses give us intuitive knowledge of objects, that the eye, for example, naturally judges shapes, sizes, positions, and distances.
 He believed it was necessary to study the senses separately, to distinguish precisely what ideas are owed to each sense, to observe how the senses are trained, and how one sense aids another.
-He believed that the conclusion has to be that all human faculty and knowledge are transformed sensation only, to the exclusion of any other principle, such as reflection.
+He believed that the necessary conclusion is that sensation is the sole source of human knowledge and that all human faculties derive from it as simply transformed sensations, to the exclusion of other principles such as reflection.